rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

 <img src="/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index_files/figure-html/penguins-species-props-bar-1.png" width="672" />

-First, let's reorder the bars in descending order, with the penguin with the highest proportion on top.
+First, let's reorder the bars in descending order, with the penguin species with the highest proportion on top.
 We use `fct_reorder()` function from the forcats package for this.
 We can read `fct_reorder(species, prop)` as "reorder the levels of `species` based on the values of `prop`".

 ```r